SpenceKonde/DxCore/megaavr/libraries/DxCore/README.md

   // Let's try something that will, if a crystal is present: enable external crystal, with the safest settings configXOSC32K(X32K_HIGHPWR_START2S,X32K_ENABLED);

-  if(enableAutoTune()){
+  if(enableAutoTune()) {
-    //if this is true... enabling external oscillator FAILED - with safe settings this time Serial.println("Also failed safe settings too - settings were: ");
+    // if this is true... enabling external oscillator FAILED - with safe settings this time Serial.println("Also failed safe settings too - settings were: ");
     Serial.printHexln(CLKCTRL.XOSC32KCTRLA);
     disableXOSC32K();